Maternal Mental Health Service:

 Main duties of the job

-We are looking for a psychological therapist (Clinical/Counselling Psychologist/CBT Therapist/Psychotherapist) who has experience of working with people with trauma and/or loss to join our supportive and passionate team.
-This is a fantastic developmental opportunity in which the postholders will be supported to train in and gain highly specialist psychological treatment skills, specifically Eye Movement Desensitisation and Reprocessing (EMDR) Therapy, and Trauma-Focused Cognitive Behavioural Therapy (TF-CBT).
-Sound knowledge of its application is essential and the post holder will receive further relevant training (e.g. EMDR training).
+We are looking for a senior psychological therapist (Clinical/Counselling Psychologist/CBT Therapist/Psychotherapist) who is highly experienced at working with people with complex or single event trauma and/or loss to join our supportive and passionate team.
+The role will require highly specialist psychological treatment skills, and if necessary, you will be supported to specifically develop EMDR and TF-CBT therapeutic skills.
+Post-graduate training and experience in its application is essential and the post holder will receive further relevant training.

 Job description Job responsibilities CORE CLINICAL FUNCTION:

 CORE NON-CLINICAL FUNCTION (INCLUDING TEACHING, TRAINING, SUPERVISION AND CONSULTATION):